Finnish Artists’ Association’s Artist Award speech (16th December 2023)

 Sauron: Come together, let’s hold hands.

 For a moment, the company came to a halt.
 It allowed itself to be afraid, confused, joyful, tired.
 The scary music just played its part.
-The surface of the lake became still and transparent.
+Then at once the surface of the lake became still and transparent.

 Philosopher: Ok, good, what do you want now?